Watches come in a wide range of different types of watch clasps. From buckles to velcro, deployment clasps, and more.

-In this blog post we’ll take you through the top 6 most popular types of watch clasps you’ll find on wristwatches today.
+In this blog post we’ll take you through the top 6 different types of watch clasps you’ll find on your watches.

-Here is a handy comparison chart of the pros and cons of each type of watch clasp.
+Here is a handy comparison chart of watch clasps.
+We’ll help you understand each clasp by giving you the pros and cons of every type of watch clasp.

 |Can extend the life of straps|